In 2020, after the first COVID lockdown, I lost one of the most important people in my life.

 His reply was always the same: he was cultivating his passions.
 Spending time doing those things made him feel alive.
 He didn’t care much about what others thought about how he spent his time.
 For him, the important thing was feeling alive doing what he loved.

 My grandfather loved quotes.
 A few years ago he printed a small book with his favorite quotes and he called it Aforismi — which in Italian means Quotes.
-Not too long ago, he mentioned to me a quote by Henry Ford that he particularly loved:
+Not too long before he passed away, he mentioned to me a quote by Henry Ford that he particularly loved:

 “My best friend is the one who brings out the best in me.”